George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-calling-burst-code.md

 ## Code transformation

 Burst uses IL Post Processing to automatically transform the code into a function pointer and call.
-For more information, see the documentation on [Function pointers](csharp-function-pointers.md).
+For more information, refer to the documentation on [Function pointers](csharp-function-pointers.md).

 To disable the direct call transformation, add`DisableDirectCall = true` to the BurstCompile options.
 This prevents the Post Processor from running on the code: